 Our Role Priorities Chart includes the most common priorities for each role.
 We recommend that you select the top 3-5 role priorities.

-The examples provided below are taken from our B2C Marketing Leader Role Framework
+The examples provided below are taken from our B2C Marketing Leader Role Framework.

 RevelOne Role Priorities Chart Example